Why Recovering From the Narcissist in Your Life Is So Hard

 What makes a recovery from a narcissist different?

 Everything good you’ve ever believed about human beings is contradicted.
 Every thought you’ve had about loyalty, experience, and truthfulness is denied.
 Every trope you’ve heard about marriage, love, and partnership is hammered into silence.
 Every idea you’ve had about human connection is trashed by the narcissist’s behavior.

-Breakups and divorce are always painful and research confirms this, but leaving and divorcing a narcissist is something else entirely, and belies how recovery normally works.
+Breakups and divorce are always painful, but leaving and divorcing a narcissist is something else entirely and belies how recovery normally works.
 For example, research shows a correlation between an increased sense of self and growth after a relationship that was perceived as low in quality and which limited the self.
 This means that recovery from a relationship with a narcissist ought to be a walk in the park.
 Why isn’t it?
 Because it’s missing the Casablanca effect.

 Yes.
 I have given it a thoroughly unscientific name; you could also call it the “We’ll always have Paris” moment.
 Remember the scene in Casablanca when you (the audience) and Ingrid Bergman believe that she’ll be staying with Humphrey Bogart, but he tells her she has to get on the plane with her husband?
 She looks at him and asks, “What about us?” and he answers, “We’ll always have Paris."
 While their experience in Paris had been lost—when he could only feel the pain of having been abandoned—by understanding why she left him, that experience and the love felt had been regained.